AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

 The fields available under destination fields depends on the destination type.

+### Amazon S3

+You can send feeds directly to Amazon S3 buckets.
+This destination type requires only your Amazon S3 account name and the locatoin (bucket) name.

+Adobe Analytics uses cross-account authentication to upload files to the specified location in your Amazon S3 instance.

+### Azure RBAC

+### Azure SAS

+### Google Cloud Platform

+You can send feeds directly to Google Cloud Platform (GCP) buckets.
+This destination type requires only your GCP account name and the locatoin (bucket) name.

+Adobe Analytics uses cross-account authentication to upload files to the specified location in your GCP instance.

+### Legacy destinations

-### FTP
+#### FTP

-Data feed data can be delivered to an Adobe or customer hosted FTP location.
+Data feed data can be delivered to an Adobe or customer-hosted FTP location.
 Requires an FTP host, username, and password.
 Use the path field to place feed files in a folder.
 Folders must already exist; feeds throw an error if the specified path does not exist.

 ![FTP info](assets/dest-ftp.jpg)

-### SFTP
+#### SFTP

 SFTP support for data feeds is available.
 Requires an SFTP host, username, and the destination site to contain a valid RSA or DSA public key.
 You can download the appropriate public key when creating the feed.

 ![SFTP info](assets/dest-sftp.jpg)

-### S3
+#### S3

 You can send feeds directly to Amazon S3 buckets.
 This destination type requires a Bucket name, an Access Key ID, and a Secret Key.
 See [Amazon S3 bucket naming requirements](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-s3-bucket-naming-requirements.html) within the Amazon S3 docs for more information.